ecn310/course-project-zipcentercrime/Reproducibility Package/README.md

 # Sourcing the Data
 Using these steps you will be able to access all of the raw data used for our analysis
 ### 911 Calls
-1. Follow [THIS link](https://data.detroitmi.gov/datasets/detroitmi::police-serviced-911-calls/about) to the raw 911 Call data.
+1. Follow [THIS link](https://sumailsyr-my.sharepoint.com/my?id=%2Fpersonal%2Fregaudre%5Fsyr%5Fedu%2FDocuments%2FECN%20310%20%2D%20Zip%20Center%20Crime%20data&sortField=FileLeafRef&isAscending=true) and download the calls_final.csv file to get the raw 911 Call data.
 2. Select the download option at the top of the page
 3. A menu will apear to select the format for the data.
 Select CSV to download the data as a .csv file
 ### Treatment Centers